|SUSAN V. BOSAK

 Susan Bosak collects optical illusions.
 "I like optical illusions because nothing

 is ever as it seems.
 Life is a lot like that."

 The Big Picture

-Susan's research and education work brings together human development, community building, communication, literacy, design, intergenerational, aging, life course, science and ecology.
-As an educator, her "classroom" stretches across the continent; she enjoys working with schools and community organizations throughout Canada and the United States.
+Susan's research and education work connects the dots across broad themes – human development, life course and aging, health and wellbeing, education and lifelong learning, community building, communication, literacy, design, intergenerational, science and ecology.
+As an educator, her "classroom" stretches across the continent; she enjoys working with communities and organizations throughout Canada and the United States.

 With a belief in lifelong learning, she connects with all ages – children, teens, young adults, and elders.
 She believes the best teachers are the ones who are always learning, which is why she's always reading, surfing the net, listening and asking a lot of questions.

 She helped found the Legacy Project, an independent research and innovation group, because she feels "we're stuck in little stories.
 The challenges of the 21st Century need bigger stories to encourage bigger, better thinking."